paulieguk/ZACOTERC0/instructions.md

 1. Although in Markdown all of the numbers in the list are identical, they will be updated when rendered.

 ---
-You can make lines as well
+You can make horizontal lines as well
 ---